Generic AI gets you generic marketing

 Propose

-Maya proposes briefs.
+Maya automations begin: brief proposals start landing.
 You approve before anything is drafted.

 L3